 Gather the ingredients.

 Position several racks in the oven and heat to its lowest setting, usually between 140 F and 150 F.

-Use a vegetable peeler to remove the skin of the apples.
+Use a vegetable peeler to peel the apples.

-Core the apples with an apple corer or slice each apple into quarters.
-Cut off the tough center of each piece.
+Core the apples with an apple corer.
+Alternatively, slice each apple into quarters and cut off the tough center of each piece.

-Using a sharp knife, cut the apples into 1/4-inch thick slices.
-As you slice the apples, drop the pieces into the prepared acidulated water to prevent them from browning.
-Let the slices soak while you finish slicing the remaining apples.
+Using a sharp knife, cut the apples into 1/4-inch thick crosswise slices.
+Drop the apples into the acidulated water as they're sliced to prevent browning.
+Let the apples soak while you finish slicing the remaining apples.

-Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
-If the apple pieces are too moist, they will steam instead of dry in the oven.
-To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with a paper towel.
+Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible (if the apple pieces are too moist, they will steam instead of dry in the oven).
+To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with paper towels.

-Place cooling racks inside baking sheets and arrange the apples on the racks so no slices are touching one another.
+Place cooling racks inside large rimmed baking sheets.
+Arrange the apples on the racks so the slices are not touching.

-Once the apples have the desired texture, remove them from the oven.
-You won't be completely sure if the apple pieces are fully dehydrated until they have cooled.
-Let the apples cool on the trays for 20 minutes.
+Once the apples reach the desired texture, remove from the oven.
+You won't be completely sure if the apple pieces are fully dehydrated until they've cooled.
+Let apples cool on trays for 20 minutes.

 After 20 minutes, tear a piece of the fruit in half.
 There should be no visible moisture along the surface of the break.
 If the apple is still soft, return to the oven for a bit longer.
-Start with 30 minutes and check for moisture again.
+Start with 30 minutes, then check for moisture again.

-Even after the apples are correctly dehydrated there may still be some residual moisture in the fruit that you can't feel.
-This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
+Even after the apples are correctly dehydrated, there may still be some residual moisture in the fruit that you can't feel.
+This shouldn't typically be enough to prevent the fruit from being safely preserved and mold free.
 You will, however, have a tastier, better product if you "condition" the dried fruit, which ensures that all the pieces are fully dry and contain the same humidity level.
 This process redistributes the fruit pieces as well as any moisture they may still contain.

-Place the dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
-Cover the jars and shake a couple of times a day for one week.
+- Place dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
+Cover jars and shake a couple of times a day for one week.
 If moisture builds up, redry them according to directions above.

-Once your dried apples are conditioned and there's no condensation on the inside of the jar, store in airtight containers away from direct light or heat.
-It's okay to fill the jars completely at this point.
+- Once dried apples are conditioned and there's no condensation on the inside of the jar, store in airtight containers away from direct light or heat.
+It's OK to fill jars completely at this point.